sagemath/trac_to_gh/Issue 5437.md

 ```
 Assignee: mabshoff

 Current when unpickling the pickle jar the files are run through in whatever order os.listdir gives them.
 This patch instead unpickles in order.

+This is motivated by mabshoff's comment that the output of this doctest is "racy".

 Issue created by migration from https://trac.sagemath.org/ticket/5437